Lampropeltis rhombomaculata

 Lampropeltis rhombomaculata, commonly known as the mole kingsnake or the brown kingsnake, is a species of snake in the family Colubridae.
 It is a relatively medium-sized snake that occupies a variety of habitats from Baltimore, Maryland, south through the Florida Panhandle and west into Mississippi and Tennessee.

 Geographic range

 The mole kingsnake is found in the southeastern United States, but is absent from the Appalachian Mountains.
+Their home-range stretches from Maryland down to Florida and west to Mississippi.

+Etymology

+The generic name, Lampropeltis, is derived from Greek Lampros, meaning "shiny", and pelta, meaning "shield", likely in reference to the genus' smooth and shiny dorsal scales.
+The specific name, rhomomaculata, is a combination of the Greek word rhombos and Latin maculata to form "rhombus spotted", referring to the 52 rhomboidical dorsal blotches described in the species.

 Description

-L. rhombomaculata is generally light brown or gray in color, with dark brown, orange, or reddish-brown blotching down the length of its body.
+Lampropeltis rhombomaculata is generally light brown or gray in color, with dark brown, orange, or reddish-brown blotching down the length of its body.
 It is capable of growing to a total length (including tail) of 30–40 inches (76.2–101.6 cm).
 It is easily mistaken for the milk snake and the venomous copperhead, which both share the same type of habitat, and can have similar markings.
 Some specimens have their markings faded, to appear almost a solid brown color.
 Juveniles are generally more vivid in markings and coloration, with small reddish-colored markings on the head.